-I am excited to announce a small collaboration with Pilipala, in order to help them raise the money they need to support refugees living in Greece.
+I am pleased to be collaborating with Pilipala, in order to help them raise the money they need to support refugees living in Greece.

 Pilipala (meaning butterfly in Welsh ) is a non-profit enterprise set up by Anna-Lee Ramsurrun, working to support the lives of displaced people in Greece.
 They are currently working on establishing a silk-screen printing studio to employ displaced people and help them join the workforce.
 Unemployment is a major issue threatening the lives of refugees and needs to be addressed.
 Pilipala creates a platform for empowerment through creative arts.
 The designs sold by are to be decorated using the art-work created by refugee children, through providing silk screen printing workshops in refugee camps.